The Addams Family: The Addams Family (1991)

 In the 1990s, Orion Pictures (which by then had inherited the rights to the series) developed a film version, The Addams Family (released on November 22, 1991).
 Because of the studio's financial troubles at the time, Orion sold the US rights to the film to Paramount Pictures.
-On October 1, 2019, Paramount Pictures released double feature of Addams Family and Addams Family Values on Blu-ray in the United States.
+On October 1, 2019, Paramount Pictures released a double feature of The Addams Family and Addams Family Values on Blu-ray in the United States.

 Addams Family Values (1993)

 Upon the last film's success, a sequel followed: Addams Family Values (released on November 19, 1993, with worldwide distribution by Paramount).
 Loosened content restrictions allowed the films to use far more grotesque humor that strove to keep the Addams cartoons' original spirit (in fact, several gags were lifted straight from the single-panel cartoons).
 The two films used the same cast, except for Grandmama, played by Judith Malina and Carol Kane in the first and second films, respectively.
 A script for a third film was prepared in 1994, but was abandoned after the sudden death of actor Raul Julia that year.